Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 — Maroon 5 (@maroon5) January 5, 2023

 Las Vegas is playing host to Adam Levine and Maroon 5 as the group plays night concerts at the city’s posh Park MGM Hotel between March and August 2023.
-According to reports, the concert has seen an overwhelming response with ticket prices reaching a mammoth USD 8,701 per person.
+According to reports, the concert has seen an overwhelming response with ticket prices reaching a mammoth USD 8,701 (INR 7.1 lakh approx.) per person.

 The performance set list includes some of the band’s most popular chart-toppers like “Move Like Jagger”, “Payphone”, “What Lovers Do” and “Girls Like You.”
 As a major highlight during one of its March shows, Maroon 5 also paid tribute to their late manager Jordan “Jordi” Feldstein, and Levine dedicated “Love Somebody” to his wife Behati Prinsloo, saying, “This one’s for you B.”